LeadsBuilds/VRText/README.md

 # VRText
 An OSC based messaging system developed exclusively for VRChat players.

+Currently it only works with the upcoming Chatbox in-game utilizing the endpoints specified by the VRChat team.
+I will improve it to support other applications in the near future!

-This is an work in progress, I'll here more updates to share soon.
+This is an work in progress, I'll release more updates and even an executable soon.

 ![alt text for screen readers](demo.png "Text to show on mouseover").